 Short sales are highly complex negotiations that take significant time, paperwork, and expertise.
 They are among the most complex transactions in real estate.
 In addition, it typically takes many many months to negotiate with the seller’s lender.

-Dallas VIP Realty is part of a network that has performed over 1,000 short sales for sellers needing this service.
-If you would like to discuss a short sale, and all of your other options for avoiding foreclosure, Dallas VIP Realty can help!
+Dallas Houses for Cash is part of a network that has performed over 1,000 short sales for sellers needing this service.
+If you would like to discuss a short sale, and all of your other options for avoiding foreclosure, Dallas Houses for Cash can help!
 Contact Us if you would like to explore this further.

 Common Questions about Short Sales